dmbarbour/wikilon/src/Stowage/Data/README.md

 # Stowage.Data

 This module aims to provide several useful data structures above Stowage.
 These structures are generally tree-based, persistent structures that permit a high level of structure sharing.
-Due to use of secure hashes as references, this structure sharing can potentially work even over a network.

-Use of Stowage further enables these structures to be larger than memory.
+Due to use of secure hashes as references, this structure sharing and serializability can work efficiently even over a network.
+And Stowage enables these data structures to be larger than memory, full multi-gigabyte databases.

 Which data structures am I interested in supporting?